-Molly and Tom Martens begin appeal against Jason Corbett murder convictions
+Molly and Tom Martens appeal hears evidence excluded from trial supported self-defence claim

 Freedman argued that the physical evidence actually corroborated Martens’ story.
 The blood spatter followed from the bedroom into the hallway and back out, just like Martens said it happened.

+Kingsbery also said Lee was wrong to include a jury instruction suggesting that there was evidence Molly Corbett was the aggressor.
+Nothing in Molly Corbett’s statement to Davidson County Sheriff’s Office suggested she could ever have been the aggressor.

+“I do not see how that one proceeded to the jury, even on manslaughter,” he said.

-Mike Dodd, another one of the state prosecutors, said he was surprised that the case was tried as second-degree murder, instead of first-degree murder.
+Mike Dodd, another one of the state prosecutors, said he was surprised that the case was not tried as first-degree murder, instead of second-degree murder.
 All the elements of first-degree murder were in the case, including the brutal nature of Jason’s injuries and the lack of injuries on Thomas Martens and Molly Corbett.

 Tracey Lynch, Jason’s sister, and her husband, David Lynch, along with other members of Jason’s family and friends, attended the hearing, as did family members and friends of the Martens’ family.

 Tracey Lynch left the courtroom without comment.
-She has written a book called My Brother Jason in the past year.
-In that book, she argues that Molly lied and connived her way into Jason’s life and planned to murder him.
+She has written a book in the past year, called My Brother Jason.
+In that book, she argues that Molly lied and connived her way into Jason’s life and planned to murder Jason.

-Michael Earnest, Molly’s uncle, attended the hearing and called the convictions a travesty of justice.
+Michael Earnest,, Molly’s uncle, attended the hearing and called the convictions a travesty of justice.

 “Tom and Molly need to be set free,” he said.

-It will be months before the NC Court of Appeals issues a decision.
+It will take months before the North Carolina Court of Appeals issues a decision.

 COMMENTS